 - 1.2 points for little or no exercise.

-- 1.55 points for moderate intensity exercise 3–5 days per week.
-(Jogging, Water aerobics class, Slow paced cycling, etc.)
+- 1.55 points for moderate-intensity exercise 3–5 days per week. (jogging, water aerobics, slow-paced cycling, etc.)

 - 1.9 points for a very active person who either has a physically demanding job or has a particularly challenging, daily exercise routine.

-To gain weight, which is usually geared to for muscle gain, you should consume around 500 calories above maintenance.
+To gain weight, which is usually geared towards muscle gain, you should consume around 500 calories above maintenance.

-When you add weight, it will be more important to keep an eye on your body-fat %, as you want to make sure you are not gaining too much fat.
+When you add weight, it will be more important to keep an eye on your body fat percentage, as you want to make sure you are not gaining too much fat.

-I wanted you to understand what your BMR is based on, but if you don’t want to do the math, you can use our easy calorie calculator, by clicking on the link.
+I wanted you to understand what your BMR is based on, but if you don’t want to do the math, you can use our easy calorie calculator.

-The results will be slightly different to what I have advised above, as the calculator considers your suggested activity level also.
+The results will be slightly different from what I have advised above, as the calculator considers your suggested activity level also.